Guide to studying Psychology

 What is Psychology?

 - Psychology is the study of the mind.
-It is most commonly the study of discipline, an applied science which seeks to understand individuals and groups through general principles, and apllying case studies to diagnose issues.
+It is most commonly the study of discipline, an applied science which seeks to understand individuals and groups through general principles, and applying case studies to diagnose issues.

 - A professional practitioner of psychology is called a psychologist.
 Psychologists attempt to understand the role of a person's mental functions in their individual behaviour and how they behave in a social environment.